PDDL Axioms Are Equivalent to Least Fixed Point Logic (Extended Version): Background

 \section{Background}

 We assume that the reader is familiar with first-order logic (\FO).
-As in PDDL, we consider finite, relational vocabularies, i.e.\ no function symbols except for the constants, and finite structures, i.e.\ the universe is finite.
-We write $\varphi(x_1,\dots,x_n)$ to indicate that $x_1,\dots,x_n$ are the free variables in formula $\varphi$.
+We only consider first-order vocabularies with a finite set of predicates and constants and without function symbols (besides the constants).
+We also only consider \emph{finite} structures $\struct$ that interpret all predicates and constant symbols for a finite universe $U$.